euonymos/cardano-transaction-lib/doc/cardano-testnet-testing.md

   -> Aff a
 ```

-`distr` is a specification of how many wallets and with how much funds should be
+`distr` is a specification of how many wallets and how much funds should be
 created.
 It should either be a `Unit` (for no wallets), nested tuples containing
 `Array BigInt` or an `Array (Array BigInt)`, where each element of the inner array
 specifies an UTxO amount in Lovelaces (0.000001 Ada).